-Even after a miscarriage, bleeding may still be experienced for as much as 2 weeks.
+Even after a miscarriage, bleeding may still be experienced for as much as two weeks.

 How long should we wait before trying to have another baby?

-Doctors usually suggest to wait until the woman has had one period since miscarrying, though getting pregnant before the period does not bring the risk of another miscarriage.
+Doctors usually suggest waiting until the woman has had one period since miscarrying, though getting pregnant before the period does not bring the risk of another miscarriage.

 Will a miscarriage affect the chances of having a baby in the future?